kunhwiko/concepts/cloud/kubernetes/A-containers.md

 Step 1) First stage of a Dockerfile will download a repository holding Golang code and necessary dependencies.
 Step 2) This stage will compile the Golang code into a binary using necessary dependencies.
-Step 3) The second stage specifies a new base image and can copy just the binary.
-The repository, other
+Step 3) The second stage specifies a new base image and can copy the previous binary.
+The repository, other dependencies,
-        dependencies, and the previous base image are discarded and only the final stage is kept.
+        and the previous base image are discarded.
 ```

 ### Daemons